Journal of Toxicology: Dietary Exposure to Pesticide Residues from Commodities Alleged to Contain the Highest Contamination Levels

-Since 1995, the Environmental Working Group (EWG), a United States-based environmental advocacy organization, has developed an annual list of fruits and vegetables, frequently referred to as the “Dirty Dozen,” suspected of having the greatest potential for contamination with residues of pesticides.
-The EWG cautions consumers to avoid conventional forms of these fruits and vegetables and recommends that consumers purchase organic forms of these commodities to reduce their exposure to pesticide residues.
-The annual release of the report has traditionally generated newspaper, magazine, radio, and television coverage, and the report is considered to be quite inﬂuential in the produce purchasing decisions of millions of Americans.
+Since 1995, the Environmental Working Group (EWG) has developed an annual list of fruits and vegetables, frequently referred to as the “dirty dozen,” which this group inaccurately describes as having “high” pesticide levels.
+EWG cautions consumers to avoid conventional forms of these fruits and vegetables and recommends that consumers purchase organic forms of these commodities to reduce their exposure to pesticide residues.